 \subsection{Finding maximum in modulus element in matrix}

-The \textbf{maxvol} algorithm has a high potential for finding maximal in modulus element in a low-rank matrix.
-We repeat corresponding experiment from \cite{gostz-maxvol-2010}.
+The \textbf{maxvol} algorithm is a heuristic procedure to find the maximal in modulus element in a low-rank matrix.
+We repeat the corresponding experiment from \cite{gostz-maxvol-2010}.
 We generate random low-rank matrices as a multiplication of $3$ matrices,

-where $U \in \mathbb{R}^{10000 \times 10}$ and $V \in \mathbb{R}^{10000 \times 10}$ are Q-factors of QR factorization of randomly generated matrices with uniformly distributed in the interval $[0;1]$ elements and $D \in \mathbb{R}^{ 10 \times 10}$ is a randomly generated diagonal matrix with uniformly distributed in $[0;1]$ elements.
-Assuming we have low-rank approximation of each test matrix, we find maximal-volume rows and columns of $U$ and $V^T$ correspondingly and measure ratio of maximal absolute element on intersection of found rows and columns to maximal absolute element of entire matrix.
-We have measured the latter ratio for each test matrix with two different ways of finding maximal-volume rows/columns: by \textbf{maxvol} and by \textbf{rect\_maxvol}.
+where $U \in \mathbb{R}^{10000 \times 10}$ and $V \in \mathbb{R}^{10000 \times 10}$ are Q-factors of the QR factorization of randomly generated matrices with uniformly distributed in the interval $[0;1]$ elements and $D \in \mathbb{R}^{ 10 \times 10}$ is a randomly generated diagonal matrix with uniformly distributed in $[0;1]$ elements.
+Assuming we have a low-rank approximation of each test matrix, we find the maximal-volume rows and columns of $U$ and $V^T$ correspondingly and measure a ratio of the maximal absolute element on the intersection of found rows and columns to the maximal absolute element in the entire matrix.
+We have measured the latter ratio for each test matrix with two different ways of finding the maximal-volume rows/columns: by \textbf{maxvol} and by \textbf{rect\_maxvol}.
 Results are presented in \figurename~\ref{pic:ratiodistribution}.